prestodb/rfcs/RFC-0001-row-id.md

 ## Adoption Plan

 This should be completely ignorable for all existing clients that use Presto.
-Everything is API compatible, and any SQL queries that don't access a column named `$row_id` will be unaffected.
+Everything is API compatible, and no table or SQL query should have a column named `$row_id` (or anything else that begins with a dollar sign).

 ## Test Plan